hughperkins/coriander/README.md

 ## News

+- May 31:
+  - added a developer debugging option `COCL_DUMP_CONFIG`, to allow easy inspection of buffers returned by kernel calls, see [advanced usage](doc/advanced_usage.md)
 - May 28:
   - revamped how we choose the type of buffer offsets passed into the kernels:
     - it's always done at runtime now, never at compile time